Verizon to sell Yahoo, AOL for $5 bn to private equity firm - RFI

 The deal with Apollo Global Management also includes the entire Verizon Media unit, including the advertising tech operations of the two brands.

-Verizon will retain a 10 percent stake in the company, which will continue to be led by chief executive Guru Gowrappan, the company said in a statement.
+Verizon will retain a 10 percent stake in the company, which will be known as Yahoo going forward and will continue to be led by chief executive Guru Gowrappan, the company said in a statement.

 Verizon acquired Yahoo in 2017 for some $4.5 billion, ending the run for one of the storied brands of the early internet.
 It merged Yahoo into its division with AOL, another star of the early internet era, which Verizon acquired in 2015.